dib-lab/2020-paper-sourmash-gather/manuscript.md

 long-read (PacBio) simulated sequencing data is available.

-Since min-set-cov yields only a collection of genomes, this collection must be converted into a taxonomy and relative abundances for benchmarking with CAMI.
+Since min-set-cov yields only a collection of genomes, this collection must be converted into a taxonomy with relative abundances for benchmarking with CAMI.
 We developed the following procedure for generating a taxonomic profile from a given metagenome cover.
 For each genome match, we note